 - A new empty tape will be placed to the Free media pool and used for writing data.

 - A tape containing any data written on another Veeam backup server or with another tape backup solution will be placed to the Unrecognized media pool.
-You need to perform catalogization for such tapes.
+You need to catalog such tapes.

 - Viewing Tape Properties